vochicong/ReNom/README.md

 Default case, the precision is float32.

 ## Limit of tensor dimension size.
-In ReNom version 2.4, only tensors that has less than 6 dimension size can be operated.
+In ReNom version 2.4, only tensors that have less than 6 dimension size can be operated.

 ## License